kselnaag/shortlink/README.md

   - go v1.20.2
   - golangci-lint v1.51.2
   - curl v7.68.0
-  - podman + podman-compose
+  - docker + docker-compose
   - minikube

 ## **⚙️HowTo**
 <img style="margin-right: 0px;" align="right" width="30%" alt="#CICD" src="./asset/cicd.png"/>

-- check if `podman` and `podman-compose` has been installed
+- check if `docker` and `docker-compose` has been installed
 - clone the project
 - run everything with `./script/run.sh`
 - go to `http://localhost:8080` in your browser and try it